 - Portfolio items

-To set up an integration with Rally, you need to be a Product Owner in Aha! for the product you wish to integrate.
+To set up an integration with Rally, you need to be a workspace owner in Aha! for the workspace you wish to integrate.
 You will also need to have a Rally account that has proper access to create/edit records in Rally for the project you plan to integrate with.

-1. Navigate to Settings > Product and press Integrations + on the left side navigation bar.
-Select Rally from the integrations 2.0 grouping.
+1. Navigate to Settings ⚙️> Workspace and press Integrations + on the left side navigation bar.
+Select Rally from the Integrations 2.0 grouping.

 2. This will launch the integration configuration wizard.
 The first step is to name your integration and optionally select a template if you have already created one.
 Click Save and continue.

 4. Next, you will be prompted to Authorize your account.
 Aha! uses OAuth 2.0 for authentication, and if you are already logged into an active Rally session in your browser, you will not be prompted for credentials.
 If you are not currently logged into Rally, you will be prompted with a Rally authentication screen.

 4. After authenticating, you will be prompted to Choose a Workspace.
 The list of workspaces is based on what your Rally user has available to them.